hardwario/docs/cloud/cloud-v2/connectors.md

 ### Callback Debugging

-For testing purposes, you can use one of the free services like [https://requestinspector.com/](https://requestinspector.com/) that creates an HTTP endpoint to test callbacks.
+For testing purposes, you can use one of the free services like [**requestinspector.com**](requestinspector.com) that creates an HTTP endpoint to test callbacks.

+Another option is to use services that route public address to your localhost.
+For example [**ngrok.com**](https://ngrok.com/) where you can create also the fixed address for free.

+Also [**tailscale.com**](https://tailscale.com/) is an awesome free service to put all your devices to one private network even behind CG-NAT, and one of the functionality is also creatung a tunnel with `serve` or `funnel` commands.